spiral-software/fftx/examples/fortran/README.md

 ```
 make
 ```
-which will build for CUDA if on a CUDA platform, on HIP if on a HIP platform, or otherwise on a CPU platform.
+which will build for CUDA, HIP, or SYCL, if running on one of those platforms, or otherwise on a CPU platform.

 You can also pick your backend, with:
 ```
 make CUDA
 make HIP
+make SYCL
 make CPU
 ```
 In any case, the executable will be in `main`.